Zipcoder/CR-MesoLab-OOP-Lab2-SuperHuman/README.md

 ## Instructions (Part II)

-Alter your programs so that InventoryManager manages multiple inventories
+Alter your program so that InventoryManager manages multiple inventories